Skip to main content

 • financial_news pulls live RSS headlines from Reuters, CoinDesk, and CoinTelegraph.

-• combined_analysis is the power tool — it merges TradingView technicals, Reddit sentiment, and live news into a single confluence decision.
+• combined_analysis merges TradingView technicals, Reddit sentiment, and live news into a single confluence decision.

-The combined analysis tool is where the framework earns its "AI Trading Intelligence" label.
+The combined analysis tool is where the framework earns its name.
 Instead of checking three separate sources and synthesizing manually, one prompt gives you a unified BUY/SELL/HOLD recommendation with the reasoning broken down by signal source.

 Technical analysis core